 Investments introduced by the Developer will be assessed by the Investment Adviser and the decision as to whether to acquire any investment will be made by the Manager.
-Consequently, the Group may fail to acquire some or all of the assets which may be made available to it under the Project Sourcing Agreement referred to in Part 8 of this Prospectus.
+Consequently, the Group may fail to acquire any or all of the assets which may be made available to it under the Project Sourcing Agreement referred to in Part 7 of this Prospectus.
+No member of the Group has entered into any unconditional, legally binding agreements in relation to the purchase of any UK solar PV assets and there can be no guarantee that the Group will ultimately be able to invest in any solar PV assets on satisfactory terms, or at all.

-The making of any further investments in any solar PV asset will be conditional upon, amongst other things, receipt of all necessary consents, approvals, authorisations and permits, the Company deciding to proceed with the acquisition, the Company being able to finance its commitment to a particular investment, satisfactory completion of due diligence and the entering into of binding agreements in a form satisfactory to all the parties thereto, including the Company.
+The making of any investment in any solar PV asset will be conditional upon, amongst other things, receipt of all necessary consents, approvals, authorisations and permits, the Company deciding to proceed with the acquisition, the Company being able to finance its commitment to a particular investment, satisfactory completion of due diligence and the entering into of binding agreements in a form satisfactory to all the parties thereto, including the Company.